AT&T Terms & Conditions

 My Contribution

-I analyzed call center data, studied current broken processes, consulted software architects and developers, built a business case, secured funding, led the project team, negotiated with legal, designed high level wires, and worked with a cross-functional team to finalize and launch.
+I analyzed call center data, interviewed call center representatives, studied current broken processes, consulted software architects and developers, forecasted impacts, built a business case, pitched to SVP level leaders, secured funding, led the project team, negotiated with legal, negotiated engineering schedules, designed high level wires, and worked with a cross-functional team to finalize and launch.

 Impact